rehierl/abstract-properties/03-relations/0-0-relations.md

 All the sequences in `G` are 2-element sequences and will therefore be referred to as (directed) **edges**.
-As such, the vertices of an edge will be referred to as its **endpoints** with the 1st endpoint being the **source** and the 2nd endpoint as being the **sink** vertext.
+As such, the vertices of an edge will be referred to as its **endpoints** with the 1st endpoint being the **source** and the 2nd endpoint as being the **sink** vertex of that edge.
 Based on that, an edge can be understood to lead from its source vertex to its sink vertex.

+A vertex that is a source vertex to one or more edges, but no sink vertex to any edge, will be referred to as a **source vertex** to the relation.
+Likewise, a vertex that is a sink vertex to one or more edges, but no source vertex to any edge, will be referred to as a **sink vertex** to the relation.
+Any other vertex that is an endpoint to one or mor edges may be referred to as an **inner vertex** to the relation.

+Note that a vertex that has a loop is understood to have an outgoing and an icoming edge.
+Based on that, a vertex that has a loop is neither a source nor a sink vertex.
+Consequently, a vertex that has a loop is an inner vertex.

+* loop (edge) := `aRa` for some `(a in V)`

 In addition to the above, the following syntactic "shortcuts" will be used: